Blood Sampling via Vascular Access Devices

 4.6.2.3 A 20-gauge or smaller needle must be used for direct arterial puncture to reduce patient pain and arterial wall damage.
 Clinicians must be aware that needles smaller than 20-gauge may increase hemolysis risk.

-4.6.2.4 Ultrasound guidance must be used when available to improve first-attempt success and reduce procedural complications.
+4.6.2.4 Ultrasound guidance must be used when available to improve first-attempt success and reduce procedural complications.77

 4.6.3 Blood Sampling via Indwelling PIVC

-4.6.3.1 The infusing solution must be paused for 1 to 2 minutes and a waste volume of 1 to 2 mL must be discarded before obtaining the blood sample from a PIVC.
+4.6.3.1 Before using a PIVC for blood sampling, the clinician must confirm that the device is patent, free of signs of complication, and appropriate for continued use.
+Structured clinical decision-making tools, such as the I-DECIDED framework, support assessment of PIVC suitability prior to access.78 The infusing solution must then be paused for 1 to 2 minutes and a waste volume of 1 to 2 mL must be discarded before obtaining the blood sample from a PIVC.7980

 4.6.3.3 For midline catheter blood sampling, evidence remains limited.
-Available data suggests a hemolysis rate of approximately 0.69% in midline-drawn samples; further research is needed to establish definitive technique standards for midline sampling.
+Available data suggests a hemolysis rate of approximately 0.69% in midline-drawn samples; further research is needed to establish definitive technique standards for midline sampling.8687

 4.6.4 Blood Sampling via CVADs